edoloughlin/nasc/docs/sse-vs-websockets.md

 ## Per‑Instance Transport (Not Supported)

 Current policy
 - Use a single transport per page/client (chosen by code or `?transport=`).
-All `na-instance` scopes on a page share that transport.
+All `na-scope` scopes on a page share that transport.
 - Do not mix transports per instance for now.
 If multiple components bind to the same instance, they implicitly share the page’s transport.

 Rationale